Signing up with a publisher is not a simple decision

-As with any service providers, there are good and bad, so make sure you do your homework and research before entering into a publishing agreement or contract and make sure you understand your publishing options.
+As with any service providers, there are good and bad.
+So make sure you do your homework and research before entering into a publishing agreement or contract.
+Make sure you understand your publishing options.

 If you are considering using the services of an independent publishing company, here are the ten most important questions to ask publishers that you really should ask before signing up.

 1. Do I retain all the rights to my book?

 2. How do I terminate our publishing agreement?